 Accessibility statement

-The Ministry of Agriculture, Viticulture and Rural Development is committed to making its website accessible, in accordance with the Law of 28 May 2019 on the accessibility of websites and mobile applications of public bodies.
-This statement applies to: www.antigaspi.lu.
+The Ministry of Agriculture, Food and Viticulture is committed to making its website accessible, in accordance with the Law of 28 May 2019 on the accessibility of websites and mobile applications of public bodies.
+This statement applies to: antigaspi.lu.

 What does digital accessibility mean?